‘L&HH: Atlanta’ Recap — Kirk Offers Rasheeda Divorce Papers & She’s Outraged

 Jasmine also claims that her side of the story needs to be told.
 She’s finally getting a test for Kannon to prove that Kirk is the father.
 The reality star admitted he “met the shorty and smashed,” but had no interest in bringing a child into the world.
 He’s a “married man,” and he tried to be respectful by giving her money when she needed, yet she still aired their scandal out to the world.
 After her ex-boyfriend Logan also bombarded her and Rasheeda at her Atlanta-based shop, Jasmine is “confident” that he’s not the father.

 When Tommie and Jessica meet up, it looks like they’re ready to let bygones be bygones.
 Rasheeda and Tammy also show up and they’re all smiles while chatting, until the rivals try to hash out their differences.
 Tommie lets Jessica know that she’s upset about the scene made at her wine launch party, noting how Jessica should have played it cool.
-Things quickly take a dark turn when Tommie says anybody can “get this work,” aka a knuckle sandwich, Jessica claps back.
+Things quickly take a dark turn when Tommie says anybody can “get this work,” aka a knuckle sandwich, so Jessica claps back.
 The ladies nearly come to blows after their heated altercation!

 Later, Karen “KK” King gets all of the mothers together for a support group.
 She decides that it’s time to work together to help Samantha fix her relationship with her daughter Tommie after their blowout fight.
 “Although she loves me, she doesn’t want a relationship with me,” Samantha confesses, while breaking down into tears.
 She admits whats bothering her and addresses how they’ve been at odds for far too long.
 Sam adds, “I haven’t hugged my daughter in years.”
 The women aren’t ready to give up just yet!